ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 },
 ```

-This observation column definition is given a measure by creating an object where the keys are the fields of the
+This observations column definition is given a measure by creating an object where the keys are the fields of the
 measure component, and the values are the field contents.
 This measure has the label "Average Height of Men".

-For more information on defining observation columns, and how to configure their different possible fields along with
+For more information on defining observations columns, and how to configure their different possible fields along with
 measures, see the [Observations page](./columns/observations.md).

 ### Defining measures in a measures column

 When creating a new measures column definition by specifying the `type` as "measures", the measure's details are
 entered into a field named `values`.
 Note this is different from how the measure details are given when giving the
-measure in an observation column, as measure columns contain references to discrete measures.
+measure in an observations column, as measure columns contain references to discrete measures.

 If basic measures are wanted without specifying measure properties in any fields, the `values` field of the column
 definition can simply be set to `true` (as shown in the example below) which will indicate to csvcubed to automatically